 By Tarek Amara

-The Judicial Council had acted as the main guarantor of judicial independence since Tunisia’s 2011 revolution which ushered in democracy.
+The council had acted as the main guarantor of judicial independence since Tunisia’s 2011 revolution that introduced democracy.

 Our Standards: The Thomson Reuters Trust Principles.